Pooch the Pup: Biography

 In 1931, Walter Lantz was encountering slight financial troubles.
 One way to cope with the problems was to conceive a new series featuring a new character, thus leading to the appearance of Pooch the Pup.
 While Lantz went on to direct the Pooch the Pup shorts, his colleague Bill Nolan would focus on the long-running Oswald the Lucky Rabbit cartoons.

 When surprised about something, Pooch would say "Heh!" in a squeaky fashion.
 When his girlfriend is in trouble, he pounds his chest and makes a Tarzan-esque shout before moving.

 Pooch made his debut in The Athlete.
 Here, he was a white-furred bloodhound with long black ears.
 In Pin Feathers, he had black fur, making him appear very similar to Oswald, except for his long, hairless tail.

-Pooch's last short was in She Done Him Right, a parody of a movie called She Done Him Wrong.
+Pooch's last short was in She Done Him Right, a parody of the film called She Done Him Wrong.
 Following his retirement from the screen, Oswald was seen in two cartoons wearing a jacket similar to Pooch's.
 It was suggested that the two Oswald shorts were initially designed to feature Pooch.